 - Pour the mango cream mixture into the date crust and return to the refrigerator to set for 20 minutes.

-- Top with fresh mango, raspberries, blueberries and blackberries.
+- After the tarts have had the chance to set, top each one with fresh mango, raspberries, blueberries and blackberries.

 - In a small bowl, combine the mango preserves and water.
 Microwave for 20 seconds and then stir well.